 How to see if your Mega Millions ticket is a winner

 Lottery players can compare their numbers to the winning draw on the Pennsylvania Lottery website.
-Additionally, they can watch the drawings live on local PA television stations:
+Additionally, drawings air live on local PA television stations as follows:

 - WJET Channel 24 at 11:20 p.m.